 1 Corinthians 3:15 (KJV) If any man’s work shall be burned, he shall suffer loss: but he himself shall be saved; yet so as by fire.

 Les Feldick tries to make the building in 1 Cor 3:9 the church.
 The problem is that 1 Cor 15:9, Gal 1:13, and Phil 3:6 tell us that the church of God existed before Paul.
 Therefore, 1 Cor 3 must be speaking about something other than the Church of God.
 Paul is explaining that every Christian’s foundation is Jesus Christ.
 Then the Christian builds upon that foundation gold, silver, precious stones, wood, hay, and stubble.
-The Christian will appear before the judgment seat of Christ and their works will be tried sometime in the future.
+The Christian will appear before the judgment seat of Christ and their works will be tried by fire.
 The gold, silver, precious stones, wood, hay and stubble are a Christian’s work.
-This is about the judgment seat of Christ where each individual Christian will give account to Christ of what he has done for Christ.
+This is about the judgment seat of Christ where each individual Christian will give account to Christ for what he has done for Christ or hasn’t done for Christ.

 Romans 14:10 (KJV) But why dost thou judge thy brother? or why dost thou set at nought thy brother? for we shall all stand before the judgment seat of Christ.